frederic-perez/AmE-dictionary/data/idioms.md

 __at a loss__ _They sat inside the car, at a loss for what to do next._
 __at a moment’s notice__:dart::three: With little time to prepare; immediately and at any time. _Firefighters need to be able to spring into action at a moment’s notice._
 __at a snail’s pace__ :two: (at a snail’s gallop) Very slowly (as a snail is known to move very slowly). _My research is moving at a snail’s pace—every experiment I’ve tried so far has failed._
+__at all costs__ In any way possible, regardless of risk or expense.
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._
 __at any rate__ :three: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __at best__